 Recently, 30 George Mason students returned from a trip to Columbia where they helped families reestablish beekeeping operations in areas where many hives have been destroyed by pesticides and other causes.
 The objective is to develop and empower the farming communities through beekeeping, so that they can become self-sufficient over the long run.
 More than 80 percent of the beneficiaries of the program, in which students help establish hives of stingless bees, are women.

-The Business for a Better World Initiative has also enhanced Northern Virginia’s ecosystem through its Honey Bee Initiative.
+The Business for a Better World Center has also enhanced Northern Virginia’s ecosystem through its Honey Bee Initiative.
 The Honey Bee Initiative educates students and the surrounding community on the importance of bee sustainability and how to best manage and take care of a hive.
 In March, the Honey Bee Initiative organized a bee release at Valley View Farm Apiary in Delaplane, Virginia, and the Farm will continue to work collaboratively with Mason to research bees.

 “Business schools that engage across disciplines and with industry, inside and outside the traditional bounds of business and management, exemplify AACSB’s vision for the future of business education,” said Thomas R. Robinson, president and CEO of AACSB.
 “We are honored to recognize George Mason University School of Business as they lead by example — emphasizing their own areas of expertise and embracing collaborative approaches — all while addressing critical issues to drive social change.”

 The AACSB is a global nonprofit that accredits business schools.
 The School of Business’s Initiative was among 21 winners.